-Shingles is an uncomfortable condition caused by the same virus responsible for chickenpox.
 The shingles vaccine is a safe and effective tool that can help prevent the condition in eligible adults.
+After the vaccine, a person’s immunity stays strong for at least 7 years.

 The varicella-zoster virus (VZV) is a DNA virus that belongs to the herpesvirus group.
 After a person recovers from chickenpox, the VZV can remain dormant or inactive in the body for many years, then reactivate and cause shingles.
 Also known as herpes zoster, the condition can result in an itchy, painful, blistering rash that lasts for 3–5 weeks.